darwinsuryapangestu-coder/operational-investigation-intelligence/README.md

 ---

-Current Hypotheses
+## Current Hypotheses

-Potential bottlenecks include:

-- Evidence gathering
-- Context correlation
-- Hypothesis generation
+We believe:

+- Investigation patterns may be repeatable.
-- Evidence validation
+- Evidence correlation is partly manual.
-- Justification building

-Further interviews and case studies are required.
+- Trusted reasoning requires significant expert effort.

+These hypotheses are still under validation.

 ## Context (Confidential)